 - Relaxation: Are you taking time away from work to relax?
 Or do you work 24/7?

-Even though personal self-care could also involve activities which help our physical, emotional and mental well-being, the main purpose of these activities is for play and relaxation.
+Even though personal self-care could also involve activities that help our physical, emotional, and mental well-being, the main purpose of these activities is for play and relaxation.
 It’s not for the maintenance of our well-being.
 It doesn’t have to be meaningful.
-What’s important is giving ourselves the permission to take a break.
+What’s important is giving ourselves permission to take a break.

 It’s really up to you to define what personal self-care is.

 For some, personal self-care means spending more time with friends.
 That’s how they relax.
 For others, it may mean having more “me time” to do something alone.
 There are no right or wrong answers when it comes to personal self-care.
 As long as you take time off to do the activities you love, you are taking care of yourself.

 Why Is Self-Care Important?
 Here Are 5 Benefits.